Daily Words of God: Knowing God | Excerpt 65

-Why have we selected this passage?
+Why have I selected this passage?
 What connection does it have to God’s disposition?
 In this text, the first thing we know is that it was the Sabbath day, but thewent out and led His disciples through the corn fields.
-What’s more “outrageous” is that they even “began to pluck the ears of corn and to eat.”
-In the Age of Law, Jehovah God’s laws were that people could not casually go out or take part in activities on the Sabbath—there were many things that could not be done on the Sabbath.
+What is even more “treacherous” is that they even “began to pluck the ears of corn and to eat.”
+In the Age of Law, Jehovah God’s law stipulated that people could not casually go out or take part in activities on the Sabbath—there were many things that could not be done on the Sabbath.
 This action on the part of the Lord Jesus was puzzling for those who had lived under the law for a long time, and it even provoked criticism.
 As for their confusion and how they talked about what Jesus did, we will put that aside for now and first discuss why the Lord Jesus chose to do this on the Sabbath, of all days, and what He wanted to communicate to people who were living under the law through this action.
 This is the connection between this passage and God’s disposition that I want to talk about.

-When the Lord Jesus came, He used His practical actions to communicate to people: God had departed the Age of Law and had begun new work, and this new work did not require observation of the Sabbath; when God came out from the confines of the Sabbath day, this was just a foretaste of His new work, and His truly great work was continuing to play out.
-When the Lord Jesus began His work, He had already left behind the shackles of the Age of Law, and had broken through the regulations and principles from that age.
+When the Lord Jesus came, He used His practical actions to tell the people that God had departed the Age of Law and had begun new work, and that this new work did not require the observation of the Sabbath.
+God’s coming out from the confines of the Sabbath day was just a foretaste of His new work; the real and great work was still to come.
+When the Lord Jesus began His work, He had already left behind the “shackles” of the Age of Law, and had broken through the regulations and principles of that age.
 In Him, there was no trace of anything related to the law; He had cast it off entirely and no longer observed it, and He no longer required mankind to observe it.
-So here you see that the Lord Jesus went through the corn fields on the Sabbath; the Lord did not rest, but was outside working.
-This action of His was a shock to people’s conceptions and communicated to them that He no longer lived under the law, and that He had left the confines of the Sabbath and appeared in front of mankind and in their midst in a new image, with a new way of working.
-This action of His told people that He had brought with Him new work that began with going out from the law and going out of the Sabbath.
+So here you see the Lord Jesus went through the corn fields on the Sabbath, and that the Lord did not rest; He was outside working, and not resting.
+This action of His was a shock to people’s notions and it communicated to them that He no longer lived under the law, and that He had left the confines of the Sabbath and appeared before mankind and in their midst in a new image, with a new way of working.
+This action of His told people that He had brought with Him new work, work that began with emerging from being under the law, and departing from the Sabbath.
 When God carried out His new work, He no longer clung to the past, and He was no longer concerned about the regulations of the Age of Law.
-Neither was He affected by His work in the previous age, but He worked as usual on the Sabbath and when His disciples were hungry, they could pick ears of corn to eat.
+Neither was He affected by His work in the previous age, but instead worked on the Sabbath just as He did on every other day, and when His disciples were hungry on the Sabbath, they could pick ears of corn to eat.
 This was all very normal in God’s eyes.
-God could have a new beginning for much of the work that He wants to do and the things that He wants to say.
-Once He has a new start, He neither mentions His previous work again nor continues it.
-For God has His principles in His work.
-When He wants to begin new work, it is when He wants to bring mankind into a new stage of His work, and when His work has entered a higher phase.
-If people continue to act according to the old sayings or regulations or continue to hold fast to them, He will not commemorate or praise this.
+For God, it is permissible to have a new beginning for much of the new work He wants to do and the new words He wants to say.
+When He begins something new, He neither mentions His previous work nor continues to carry it out.
+Because God has His principles in His work, when He wants to begin new work, it is when He wants to bring mankind into a new stage of His work, and when His work will enter a higher phase.
+If people continue to act according to the old sayings or regulations or continue to hold fast to them, He will not remember or approve that.
 This is because He has already brought new work, and has entered a new phase of His work.
 When He initiates new work, He appears to mankind with a completely new image, from a completely new angle, and in a completely new way so that people can see different aspects of His disposition and what He has and is.
 This is one of His goals in His new work.
-God does not hold on to the old or take the beaten path; when He works and speaks it’s not as prohibitive as people imagine.
-In God, all is free and liberated, and there is no prohibitiveness, no constraints—what He brings to mankind is all freedom and liberation.
+God does not cling to old things or walk the well-trodden path; when He works and speaks, He is not as prohibitive as people imagine.
+In God, all is free and liberated, and there is no prohibition, no constraints—what He brings to mankind is freedom and liberation.
 He is a living God, a God who genuinely, truly exists.
-He is not a puppet or a clay sculpture, and He is totally different from the idols that people enshrine and worship.
-He is living and vibrant and what His words and work bring to humans is all life and light, all freedom and liberation, because He holds the truth, the life, and the way—He is not constrained by anything in any of His work.
-No matter what people say and no matter how they see or assess His new work, He will carry out His work with no qualms.
-He will not worry about anyone’s conceptions or fingers pointed at His work and words, or even their strong opposition and resistance to His new work.
-No one among all of creation can use human reason, or human imagination, knowledge, or morality to measure or define what God does, to discredit, or disrupt or sabotage His work.
-There is no prohibitiveness in His work and what He does, and it will not be constrained by any man, thing, or object, and it will not be disrupted by any hostile forces.
-In His new work, He is an ever-victorious King, and any hostile forces and all heresies and fallacies from mankind are all trampled under His footstool.
-No matter which new stage of His work He is carrying out, it must be developed and expanded in mankind’s midst, and it must be carried out unhindered in the entire universe until His great work has been completed.
-This is God’s almightiness and wisdom, and His authority and power.
-Thus, the Lord Jesus could openly go out and work on the Sabbath because in His heart there were no rules, and there was no knowledge or doctrine that originated from mankind.
-What He had was God’s new work and His way, and His work was the way to free mankind, to release them, to allow them to exist in the light, and to allow them to live.
-And those who worship idols or false gods live every day bound by Satan, restrained by all kinds of rules and taboos—today one thing is prohibited, tomorrow another—there is no freedom in their lives.
-They are like prisoners in shackles with no joy to speak of.
+He is not a puppet or a clay figure, and He is totally different from the idols that people enshrine and worship.
+He is living and vibrant, and what His words and work bring to mankind is all life and light, all freedom and liberation, because He holds the truth, the life, and the way—He is not constrained by anything in any of His work.
+No matter what people say and no matter how they see or assess His new work, He will carry out His work without a qualm.
+He will not worry about anyone’s notions or finger-pointing as concerns His work and words, or even their strong opposition and resistance to His new work.
+No one among all of creation can use human reason, or human imagination, knowledge, or morality to measure or define what God does, to discredit, disrupt or sabotage His work.
+There is no prohibition in His work and what He does; it will not be constrained by any man, event, or thing, nor will it be disrupted by any hostile forces.
+As far as His new work is concerned, He is an ever-victorious King, and any hostile forces and all the heresies and fallacies of mankind are trampled under His footstool.
+No matter which new stage of His work He is carrying out, it will surely be developed and expanded in mankind’s midst, and it will surely be carried out unhindered throughout the entire universe until His great work has been completed.
+This is God’s almightiness and wisdom, His authority and power.
+Thus, the Lord Jesus could openly go out and work on the Sabbath because in His heart there were no rules, no knowledge or doctrine that originated from mankind.
+What He had was God’s new work and God’s way.
+His work was the way to free mankind, to release people, to allow them to exist in the light and to live.
+Meanwhile, those who worship idols or false gods live every day bound by Satan, restrained by all kinds of rules and taboos—today one thing is prohibited, tomorrow another—there is no freedom in their lives.
+They are like prisoners in shackles, living life with no joy to speak of.
 What does “prohibition” represent?
 It represents constraints, bonds, and evil.
-As soon as a person worships an idol, they are worshiping a false god, worshiping an evil spirit.
-Prohibition comes along with that.
-You can’t eat this or that, today you can’t go out, tomorrow you can’t turn your stove on, the next day you can’t move to a new house, certain days must be selected for weddings and funerals, and even for giving birth to a child.
+As soon as a person worships an idol, they are worshiping a false god, an evil spirit.
+Prohibition comes along when such activities are engaged in.
+You cannot eat this or that, today you cannot go out, tomorrow you cannot cook, the next day you cannot move to a new house, certain days must be selected for weddings and funerals and even for giving birth to a child.
 What is this called?
-This is called prohibition; it is bondage of mankind, and it is the shackles of Satan and evil spirits controlling them, and restraining their hearts and bodies.
+This is called prohibition; it is the bondage of mankind, and it is the shackles of Satan and evil spirits controlling people and restraining their hearts and bodies.
 Do these prohibitions exist with God?
 When speaking of the holiness of God, you should first think of this: With God there are no prohibitions.
 God has principles in His words and work, but there are no prohibitions, because God Himself is the truth, the way, and the life.